jisc-services/Public-Documentation/PublicationsRouter/api/v4/DupDiffs.md

 # Duplicate Differences Bit Mask

-The `dup_diffs` array present for all duplicate notifications will contain 1 or 2 objects like that shown below (see the [Outgoing Notification](./OutgoingNotification.md) documentation for full details):
+The `dup_diffs` array present for all **duplicate** notifications will contain 1 or 2 objects like that shown below (see the [Outgoing Notification](./OutgoingNotification.md) documentation for full details).
+There will be 1 object for the first duplicate notification; for subsequent notifications (i.e. 2nd duplicate onwards) there will be 2 objects.
+The first object `dup_diffs[0]` is always is a comparison of the current notification with the original notification.
+Where present, the second object `dup_diffs[1]` is always a comparison of the current notification with an accumulated view of all previous notifications.

+The purpose of the `dup_diffs` array is to provide information on the difference between the current notificiation and earlier notifications - such that an assessment may be made of the additional value provided by a duplicate notification (i.e. what kind of new information does it contain).
 ```
 "dup_diffs":[
+    // The first object compares the current duplicate notification with first (original) notification
     {
         "old_date": …,
         "curr_bits": <Long integer: Bit mask which summarises analysis of current notification's metadata>,
         "old_bits": <Long integer: Bit mask which summarises analysis of comparison notification metadata>,